mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

 The last step took about 5 minute and **erased all user data on the tablet**.
 The tablet then rebooted and presented me with plain "Waiting for fastboot command" message.

 ## Flash the image
 Here is were things got tricky.
 The *official* means to flash failed because the archive does not contain `boot.sig`, `recovery.sig`, or `system.sig` files.
-But an Android Central [forum post][_04] a [Nexus 7 article][_05] from five years ago saved the day.
+But an Android Central [forum post][_04] and a [Nexus 7 article][_05] from five years ago saved the day.
 Back to our trusty terminal to work the magic.

 ```bash
   cd ryu-n2g48c